 - to set up an online aggregator, you can use services like Feedly, FeedReader Online or Flipboard, which create pages built around your nominated feeds.
 Many online aggregators are available in mobile app versions, and there are also dedicated RSS apps.
 Note that the formerly popular Google Reader was retired in 2013, and Bloglines was retired in 2015.
 The demise of these services points to the increasing automation of newsfeeds, many of which now require little or no manual user intervention.
 Another related possibility is to use more general website or dashboard services which incorporate RSS feed functionality, such as Netvibes, Protopage or others listed on the websites page.
 Further options are listed in Wikipedia’s Comparison of Feed Aggregators.

-- to incorporate RSS feeds into a pre-existing webpage, blog or wiki, you can use the built-in widgets which have become common in website, blogging and wiki services, or you can use a separate RSS widget service such as Cyclur, FeedSweep or Feedwind (for an example of the last of these in use, see the Blogs to Follow page of this website).
+- to incorporate RSS feeds into a pre-existing webpage, blog or wiki, you can use the built-in widgets which have become common in website, blogging and wiki services, or you can use a separate RSS widget service such as Cyclur or Feedwind (for an example of the latter in use, see the Blogs to Follow page of this website).

 Many contemporary aggregator services which work on the principle of RSS simplify the collection of feeds in such a way as to render RSS almost invisible to users.
 This is true of many social networking and social media newsfeeds.
 Other variations on the concept include Google Alerts, which regularly emails users the results of Google searches on terms of their choice; and more manual aggregator services like Symbaloo.